psy-tama/uix-web-platform/README.md

 ### Links

-- Read how to use use different data fetching and rendering based on your project - [CSR, SSR and SSG](docs/csr-ssr-ssg.md)
+- [CSR, SSR and SSG](docs/csr-ssr-ssg.md) - Read how to use use different data fetching and rendering based on your project
+- [Storybook](docs/storybook.md) - How to use storybook and develop new core components
+- [Data Fetching](docs/data-fetching.md) - How to fetch an API in both Client and Server side